terminal29/Simple-OpenVR-Driver-Tutorial/readme.md

 I originally planned some more examples for this but my interests have moved elsewhere, so I'm posting this update as-is.

+If you are looking for the original tutorial, it is still available on the wiki, and the files are available on [this commit](https://github.com/terminal29/Simple-OpenVR-Driver-Tutorial/tree/df1a41a02edca88dba7426c9e5b6d5354f91d299).

 ### Projects

 1. Basic Setup (Tracked HMD & Controllers)